...

 Pros

-• No slowdowns, even during peak usage times
+• No slowdowns during peak usage hours

 Cons

-• More expensive than cable or DSL
+• More expensive than DSL and cable in some regions

-• Limited availability in rural areas
+• Limited availability in rural and underserved areas

 Which Companies Offer Fiber-Optic Internet?